pennersr/django-allauth/docs/configuration.rst

   they confirm their email address.
 Note however that this only works when confirming the email address **immediately after signing up**, assuming users didn't close their browser or used some sort of private browsing mode.

+ACCOUNT_LOGIN_VERIFIED_ONLY (=False)
+  Set to true to only allow verified email addresses to login.
+Does NOT affect accounts with one EmailAddress entry.

+  This setting requires ``ACCOUNT_AUTHENTICATION_METHOD='email'`` to work.

+  It is recommended to set ``ACCOUNT_EMAIL_VERIFICATION='mandatory'`` as well.

+  Setting this to ``True`` means the follow scenarios occur on the assumption that we're looking at one User account with multiple EmailAddress entries.

+  * Zero EmailAddress: login allowed as login was via User.email entry.
+  * One EmailAddress: login allowed
+  * Two or more EmailAddress: all unverified: login disallowed for both emails.
+  * Two or more EmailAddress: one or more verified: login allowed for verified, denied for unverified.

 ACCOUNT_LOGOUT_ON_GET (=False)
   Determines whether or not the user is automatically logged out by a